aplteam/MarkAPL/Files/MarkAPL_CheatSheet.md

 This document comes with examples for most of the features offered by `MarkAPL`.
 The documentation is however **not** comprehensive: it provides just enough information to get you going.

-For a comprehensive documentation refer to <http://download.aplteam.com/MarkAPL.html> or, if you use MarkAPL within an APL workspace, call the function `MarkAPL.Reference 0`.
+For a comprehensive documentation refer to <http://download.aplteam.com/MarkAPL.html> or, if you use `MarkAPL` within an APL workspace, call the function `MarkAPL.Reference 0`.

 Note that all the features related to the so-called LeanPub extensions are discussed in a separate document.

 ## Headers

-These are the standard ways to mark-up headers:
+These are the standard ways to markup headers:

 ~~~
 # Level 1